jpadsc/JavierPonce.github.io/_posts/2025-11-02-A-Chi-Square-Goodness-of-Fit-Test-on-Life-Saver-Gummies.md

     image: /assets/images/lifesaversimage.png
     image_description: "life savers gummies"
 ---

+# How Life Savers saved me from my pessimism.

 ## No more watermelon sugar.

 I don't like watermelon.
 Naturally, I also dislike watermelon-flavored candy, but for some reason, whenever I enjoy a bag of Life Savers gummies, I feel as if the majority of the gummies I pull out of the bag are watermelon-flavored.
 This feeling made me wonder if the five flavors included in the bag appeared in equal proportions, and if watermelon-flavored gummies were as abundant as I perceived them to be.
 Thus, after finishing the bag that sparked all these questions in me, I ran to the store to buy more Life Savers to perform statistical tests on the samples from the new bags.